Samadseven07/Samadseven07/README.md

 - 👋 Hi, I’m Abdul Samad.
 - 👀 I’m interested in Tech.
-- 🌱 I’m currently Python.
+- 🌱 I’m currently learning Python.
 - 💞️ I’m looking to collaborate with anyone.
 So we can learn and do some crazy stuff togather.
 - 📫 How to reach me.
-You can message me on Instagram or X.
+You can message me on Insta or X.

 <!---